brianyu2/brianyu2/README.md

 I am currently learning some Python and Data Science on the side.
 Develop games in Unity for fun.

+I am also a Twitch Partner, and world record holder of multiple speedruns in games of the Halo and Elder Scrolls franchises.
+Have found and helped developed tricks and glitches for these communities.

 Links:

 My website: https://brianyu2.github.io/